microchip-pic-avr-examples/pic16f13145-7-segment-decoder-mplab-mcc/README.md

 This example demonstrates the capabilities of the CLB, a Core Independent Peripheral (CIP), that can control and manipulate the transmitted data through the I/O Ports for the Software Input Register of the CLB (CLBSWIN).
 This software register is incremented with 1 after each iteration, between 0 and 15, values that are displayed in hexadecimal on the display.

 This application includes two different solutions through the CLB peripheral.
-The first application uses 7 different LUT embedded circuits for each pin of the display, and the second one uses only logic gates: AND, NOT, OR.
+The first application uses seven different Look-up Table (LUT) embedded circuits for each pin of the display, and the second one uses only logic gates: AND, NOT, OR.
 Both implementations present the same result.
 The used display is Common Cathode, and in this type of display, all the cathode connections of the LED segments are connected together to logic `0` or ground.
 The separate segments are lightened by applying the logic `1` or HIGH signal through a current limiting resistor to forward bias the individual anode terminals `a` to `g`, as below.

 <br><img src="images/common-cathode-7-segment.png" width="600">